"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How many were women?

-While the January 6 mob was largely male, at least 19 women have been arrested for their alleged participation.
+While those arrested in the January 6 mob were mostly men, at least 20 women have been arrested for their alleged participation.

 How old were those arrested?